-QRS, TA, and CT in the diagram above are covered later in this article.
+QRS (Questionnaires), TA (Trial Arms), and CT (Controlled Terminology) in the diagram above are covered later in this article.

 SEND standardizes the exchange of non-clinical data between systems in a consistent format.
 SEND metadata is submitted to regulators using the Define-XML data exchange standard.
 It’s required by the FDA for submissions.
 It’s an implementation of the SDTM standard that’s used for animal studies.
 In other words, data that is collected for animal studies can differ from data that is collected for humans, and the SEND standard attempts to fill this gap.

-The characteristics of the ADaM standard are as follows:
+The characteristics of the CDISC ADaM standard are as follows:

 Like SDTM, the ADaM standard also has an implementation guide.

 Read our blog on 3 things you should know about ADaM standards.